craftserverbot/craftserver.net/src/pages/policies/privacy-policy.md

 ## Contact us

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us at <bot@craftserver.net>.
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact @doinkythederp on Discord.
 You may also join our Discord support server using the links at the top and bottom of this website.